Install a dependency

 The acs in pipacs is for "add, compile, sync."

-Instead of using pip install directly to add a library, beautifulsoup4, to our new project, we'll use pipacs to:
+Instead of using pip install directly to add a library,

-• add a new line "beautifulsoup4" to ./requirements.in
+- add a new line "

-• sync (again, the pip-tools term) our current environment to the compiled lockfile -- install everything as listed in requirements.txt and uninstall everything else
+./requirements.ininto a fully version-locked, line-oriented./requirements.txt - sync (again, the pip-tools term) our current environment to the compiled lockfile --

 [venv] % pipacs beautifulsoup4